Cheeger-Mueller Theorem on manifolds with cusps: Preliminaries and statement of the main results

 The basic idea behind the proof of Theorem \ref{main} is the use of the gluing formula in Theorem \ref{gluing-theorem} to reduce the analysis to the model cusp $\U$.
 On the analytic side we may then apply Theorem \ref{scalar-torsion-thm}.
 On the combinatorial side we point out that the intersection R-torsion of a model cone has been studied by Dai-Huang in \cite{DH}.

-\emph{Acknowledgements.} We thank Werner M\"uller for suggesting the topic and encouragement, Jonathan Pfaff, Matthias Lesch, Xianzhe Dai, Ulrich Bunke and Frederik Rochon for helpful discussions.
-We thank the Hausdorff Center for Mathematics in Bonn and the Institute for Mathematics and Computer Sciences in M\"unster for hospitality and financial support.
+\emph{Acknowledgements.} I thank Werner M\"uller for suggesting the topic and encouragement, Jonathan Pfaff, Matthias Lesch, Xianzhe Dai, Ulrich Bunke and Frederik Rochon for helpful discussions.
+I am grateful to Luiz Hartmann for careful reading of the manuscript and the explicit computations on the model cusp.
+I greatly appreciate the careful reading and valuable improvements suggested by the anonymous referee.
+I thank the Hausdorff Center for Mathematics in Bonn and the Institute for Mathematics and Computer Sciences in M\"unster for hospitality and financial support.